slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/RemovableFlashBootSeq` (PATCHable enumeration)

 Use this option to select which USB or SD Card devices you want to search for first when enumerating boot devices.
-You can select whether the system boots to external USB drive keys, internal USB drive keys, or the internal SD card slot.
+You can select whether the systemboots to external USB drive keys, internal USB drive keys, or the internal SD card slot.
 This option does not override the device boot order in the Standard Boot Order (IPL) option.
 You can only configure this option when Boot Mode is set to Legacy BIOS.

 **Defined values**: